National Institutes of Health (NIH)

 4. Navigate through the requirements referred to in NIH policies, OMB & FAR, and NIH audit support

-5. Help create a strategy to move from being a US Government grantee to a commercial company.
+5. Help create a strategy to move from being a US Government grantee to a commercial company

-Grant Management
+NIH Grant Management

 The following are just a few of the services and skills we offer to NIH grantees: